Return to Family History

 In a final irony, in the grand retreat of March 1918, the 47th found itself retreating through High Wood where so many had died in 1916, an effort which then seemed to have been in vain.

-I am grateful to the late Jill Knight for her evocative chronicling of these events in her recent book "The Civil Service Rifles in the Great War".
+I am grateful to the late Jill Knight for her evocative chronicling of these events in her book "The Civil Service Rifles in the Great War".

 If you want to further explore the atmosphere of the war, the horror of the whole thing and the contradictions felt by many Irishmen who served, it would be worth your while reading Sebastian Barry's book, "It's a Long Long Way".
 His fictional character, Willie Dunne, was from Dublin, but he fought over some of the same ground as John.